alecarones/broom/README.md

-# BROOM: Blind Reconstruction Of signal from Observations in the Microwaves
+# BROOM: Blind Reconstruction Of signals from Observations in the Microwaves

 **BROOM** is a Python package for blind component separation in Cosmic Microwave Background (CMB) data analysis.